Quickstart ebuild guide

 manual installs.

-is a helper function for installing
+The dodoc is a helper function for installing

-files into the relevant part of /usr/share/doc
+files into the relevant part of /usr/share/doc.

 Ebuilds can define other functions